 It’s also a great way to get to know the area, said Spencer.
 “If you want to get a sense of the community you’re visiting, there’s no better place to visit than a place where fresh local beer is made and you can meet the brewers and talk and visit with patrons.”

 And, said Hale, it’s a good deal.
 “You can get an excellent beer that is carefully made for $5 and it will be smooth, delicious, tasty and fresh.”

 One of the easiest ways to sample several Kitsap breweries in one trip is by leaving the driving to Peninsula Brew Tours.
 Owner Jeremy Hicks sets up customized weekend excursions for groups of eight to 14 people for $35 per beer-lover.
 Tours usually visit three breweries.

 The Kitsap Peninsula is one of seven sites in the state that hosts a Washington State Beer Commission Open House each year.
-Check here in early 2017 for the schedule and here to create your own personalized peninsula brewing tour.
+Click here to create your own personalized peninsula brewing tour.

 The Kitsap brew scene is constantly evolving, but here’s a current-for-the-moment list of Kitsap’s finest, according to the Washington Beer Commission:

 Rainy Daze Brewing, Poulsbo